 A side location for the drain is safer than the bottom and still has easy access.

 Optional Machining for Temperature Sending Unit

-PML designed three locations that optionally can be drilled and tapped for a temperature sending unit:
+PML designed three locations for adding a hole for a temperature sending unit:

 - Driver/left side